AqwamCreates/DataPredict-Neural/docs/API/OperatorBlocks/StandardDeviation.md

 ```

-Sum.new({dimension: number}): OperatorBlockObject
+StandardDeviation.new({dimension: number}): OperatorBlockObject

 ```

 Parameters:

-* dimension: The dimension to sum across the tensor.
+* dimension: The dimension to StandardDeviation across the tensor.

 #### Returns: